 How you can contribute:

 A successful in-person event was held at Mannix Library on 13th March 2021 and an online edit-a-thon via Zoom was held on 9th June 2021.
 A trial Wiki-Wednesday Zoom session was held each week from 30 June-8 December in 2021.
 These sessions provided opportunities to consolidate and develop editing skills as well as provide a regular space for those wishing to focus on individual editing projects.
-Several edit-a-thons were held to coincide with International Women’s Day on 8 March 2022, and we are now holding a monthly editing session that anyone is welcome to attend.
-Resources to assist editors are available on the AWR Project's One Drive folder.
+Several edit-a-thons were held to coincide with International Women’s Day on 8 March 2022, followed by regular editing sessions that all were welcome to attend.
+Resources have also been created to assist new editors.

 Please email firstname.lastname@example.org if you are interested in participating or would like to find out more about the project.